cozy-labs/cozy-light/README.md

 many self-hosting use cases like deploying your static website, managing dockerized web apps or use simple Node.js apps to store your calendars and your files.
-Because it's lightweight, it performs well on cheap hardwares like the Raspberry Pi or a small Digital Ocean VPS.
+Because it's lightweight, it performs well on cheap hardwares like the Raspberry Pi or small Digital Ocean VPS.

 As an illustration here is how you handle the Static Website use case.
 The goal is to publish a website made of static files that is updated every time you commit on